 Caregivers living with children and young adults.
 This includes parents, grandparents, foster parents, extended families, and residential counselors who are the guardians and caregivers of children and youth living at home, in group homes, and other residential settings.
-They are on the front lines of recognizing and responding to radicalization.
+In the wake of the global pandemic, adults in the home have taken on new responsibilities for homeschooling and are now often the only adults youth interact with on a daily basis.
+They are on the front lines of recognizing and responding to radicalization in the COVID-19 era.

 Caregivers outside the home.
-This includes teachers, principals, school counselors, coaches, music teachers, religious and youth group leaders, scout troop leaders, employers, social workers, mental health therapists, and other adults who engage with youth, even in virtual settings.
-These adults can form a dense network of trusted role models and authority figures, and are well-placed to recognize warning signs of radicalization.
-Adults outside the home also offer a key network for in-home caregivers and parents to connect with as a resource and sounding board.
+This includes teachers, principals, school counselors, coaches, music teachers, religious and youth group leaders, scout troop leaders, employers, social workers, mental health therapists and other adults who continue to engage with youth, even in virtual settings.
+These adults--who normally form a dense network of trusted adults that interact with young people on a daily basis--still have regular contact with them in online contexts and in-person outside the home in some unique cases.
+These caregivers are well-placed to recognize warning signs of radicalization.
+Adults outside the home are also a key network for in-home caregivers and parents to connect with as a resource and sounding board during the pandemic.